farrrunnner/trajectory2/README.md

 The [original version](https://github.com/ericceg/trajectory) didn't have the heart rate drift metric as discussed by Scott Johnston et al in Training for the Uphill Athlete.

+The original version didn't dynamically display the metrics for the selected workout section (always showed entire session).

 [Trajectory (Original)](https://github.com/ericceg/trajectory):

 There is no single reason for why I built Trajectory, but rather a combination of factors: